-We were starting our trip in Seminyak, about a 20 minute drive from the airport.
+We were starting our trip in Seminyak, which was about a 20-minute drive from the airport.
 One of the major draws of Seminyak was Seminyak beach’s famous sunset drinks.

 The perfect place to kick the trip off in style.

-However, there is a lot of hostility towards Uber from the local taxi drivers so make sure you’re getting picked up in an out of the way spot and don’t be surprised if the drivers refuse to come all the way to you.
-Some areas have signs for designated ‘no Uber zones’ and we even heard one taxi driver threaten to kill our Uber driver if he saw him picking us up nearby.
+However, there is a lot of hostility towards Uber from the local taxi drivers.
+Just make sure you’re getting picked up in an out of the way spot and don’t be surprised if the drivers refuse to come all the way to you.
+Some areas have signs to designate specific ‘no Uber zones’ and we even heard one taxi driver threaten to kill our Uber driver if he saw him picking us up nearby.
 Not something you’d want to get in the middle of!

 We were staying at Ojek’s Homestay which I would definitely recommend for any backpacker.

 It’s fairly basic accommodation, but the location was great and it felt like you were staying inside a temple.